 Learn about careers in crisis communications

-Sometimes when people become distraught or dangerous criminals get cornered, they create situations where they can threaten harm to others in order to save themselves.
-Bank robberies, barricaded suspects, and hijackings can all give rise to crises that require special skills and tactics to bring to peaceful resolution.
-And that's where the job of a hostage negotiator comes in.
+Sometimes when people become distraught or dangerous criminals get cornered, they can threaten harm to others to save themselves.
+Bank robberies, barricaded suspects, and hijackings can all give rise to crises that require special skills and tactics to bring a peaceful resolution.
+That's where a hostage negotiator comes in.

 What Do Hostage and Crisis Negotiators Do?